MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/could-not-open-inf-fileerror-3165.md

 - There is not enough disk space available to create the .inf file.

-- In a network environment, you do not have write privileges for the network drive.
+- In a network environment, you don't have write privileges for the network drive.

 ## See also